mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 Turbo attempts to replace our table with their content but fails to find a suitable turbo tag (*beer_list_frame*) for replacement so it simply renders nothing within the frame.

-We can easily resolve this by adding the target attribute to our links:
+We can easily resolve this by adding a suitable target attribute to our links:

 **app/views/beers/\_beer_list.html.erb**